tbidne/shrun/documentation/development.md

   }
 ```

 The Merged `file` parameter is a mandatory path, mode, size-mode.
-We now fill in missing defaults, so if `FileLoggingMerged` exists, so does every field.
+We now fill in missing values with defaults, so if `FileLoggingMerged` exists, so does every field.

 ```haskell
 -- ConfigPhaseEnv phase